-The CCAA provides that an Initial Order may only impose a stay of proceedings for a period not exceeding 30 days.
+The CCAA provides that an Initial Order may only impose a stay of proceedings for a period not exceeding 10 days.
+The court's jurisdiction to provide relief pursuant to an Initial Order during this period is also limited to that which is "reasonably necessary for continued operations of the debtor company in the ordinary course of business."
 Once an Initial Order has been made, the company may apply for a further order or orders extending the stay of proceedings.
-The intention is to have the stay of proceedings continue until the company's plan of arrangement has been presented to the creditors and approved by the court.
-As a general matter, the duration of proceedings under the CCAA usually ranges between six to 18 months from the commencement of proceedings to the sanctioning of a plan of arrangement.
+The intention is to have the stay of proceedings continue until the company's plan of arrangement has been presented to the creditors and approved by the court or a sale has been implemented.
+On an extension application, the applicant must satisfy the court that: (i) it has acted in good faith and with due diligence; and (ii) the circumstances remain appropriate for the continuation of the CCAA proceedings.

+As a general matter, the duration of proceedings under the CCAA usually ranges between six to 18 months from the commencement of proceedings to the implementation of a plan of arrangement.
 However, the proceedings can be much quicker if the terms of the plan of arrangement have already been worked out in advance of the filing.
-The court may terminate the proceedings under the CCAA, upon application of an interested party, if the court believes that it is unlikely that a consensual arrangement will be achieved or that the continuation of the proceedings is otherwise not appropriate.
+The court may terminate the proceedings under the CCAA, upon application of an interested party, if the court believes that it is unlikely a consensual arrangement will be achieved or that the continuation of the proceedings is otherwise not appropriate.
 However, such orders are rare, at least at the initial stages of a restructuring.